Case Study: Context Interactions & Physics Faculty's Professional Development: Claims

-Both types of claims are a result of the analysis below in the Bell and Gilbert framework, which culminates in Fig.~\ref{fig:cleofigure} for Cleopatra and in Fig.~\ref{fig:sphinxfigure} for Sphinx.
-As the developers of the framework established (Sec.~\ref{sec:theory}) and our data analysis suggests (Sec.~\ref{sec:cleo-dis} and \ref{sec:sphinx-dis}), there is clear interconnectedness between the types of development spheres.
+Interpretations of our claims were enhanced through our analysis in the Bell and Gilbert framework, which culminates in Fig.~\ref{fig:cleofigure} for Cleopatra and in Fig.~\ref{fig:sphinxfigure} for Sphinx.
+As the developers of the framework established (Sec.~\ref{sec:theory}) and our data analysis suggests (Sec.~\ref{sec:cleo-dis} and \ref{sec:sphinx-dis}), there is clear interconnectedness among the types of domains.